NVIDIA/MegaMolBART/QUICKSTART.md

 ## Docker Container

 The latest docker container can be downloaded from [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara/containers/megamolbart/tags).
-A [Dockerfile](./setup/Dockerfile) is also available which can be used to adapt the container to your needs.
+It is also possible to build a container (see the [README](./README.md)), but using the provided container is **highly** recommended.

 The following are best practices for mounting volumes for data, results, and code within the container:

 - `/data` : the directory which will container the data (see Data Processing section) should be mounted within the container.
 - `/result` : training results, including logs and checkpoints
 - `/workspace/nemo_chem` : this is where the MegaMolBART code resides.
 It is already installed in the container, so a volume mount is not required.
-However, for development (see Development section), it is convenient to have the code mounted so that modifications can be preserved between container restarts.
+However, for development (see Code Development section below), it is convenient to have the code mounted so that modifications can be preserved between container restarts.

 ## Data Processing

 MegaMolBART uses a subset of ZINC15 for training, as described in the [README](./README.md).
 The tranches can be downloaded and processed automatically.

-A sample docker run command for processing data looks like the following, where `MEGAMOLBART_CONT` is edited to contain the name and tag of the container, and `DATA_PATH` is the location of the directory on the local machine for the data.
+A sample docker run command for processing data looks like the following, where `MEGAMOLBART_CONT` is edited to contain the name and tag of the container, and `DATA_PATH` is the location of the directory on the local machine which is mounted inside the container for the data.

 ```bash
 #!/bin/bash